michaelbjames/copilot-study/README.md

   - Both plots should be visible at the same time!

 # Task 5
+This task is taken from Advent of Code 2021, day 14.

 ### Part 1
 The incredible pressures at this depth are starting to put a strain on your submarine.
 The submarine has polymerization equipment that would produce suitable materials to reinforce the submarine, and the nearby volcanically-active caves should even have the necessary input elements in sufficient quantities.